 Synchronous and asynchronous

 Synchronous and asynchronous communication can be modeled with single and doubled connections.

 This simple Box-Bullet-Line notation can grow with your needs.
-For example you can start modeling only undirected connections, add data flows by giving your connections a direction and extend even more by adding caller indication with calling sequences later.
-You can even use a swim-lane structure and place the components into those lanes, to communicate categories or domains that the components belong to.
+For example, you can start modeling only undirected connections, add data flow by giving your relationships a direction and extend even more by adding caller indication with calling sequences later.
+You can also use a swim-lane structure and place the components into those lanes, to communicate categories or domains that the components belong to.

 Click on the above image to get a short presentation about the BBL concepts.